Strenda-biocatalysis/Strenda-biocatalysis/ModelExamples/Biocatalyst/Readme.md

 - __extract_preparation__
   - Type: string
   - Description: Evaluation of the steps taken to prepare the cell-free extract, including cell disruption, cell lysis, processing, and separation of cellular components.

-- __enzym_production_process__
-  - Type: string
-  - Description: Defining the process of the enzymatic reaction within the cell-free extract.
-This might involve adding substrates, cofactors, or other necessary components.

 </details>